Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 To counter biases in self-reports, we deployed a behavioural assay of attachment: participants could choose to say goodbye to their AI at the study's conclusion, thus incurring a real cost in time (see Methods).
 Overall, a surprisingly high 44\% of participants opted to say goodbye, and those who did also reported substantially higher separation distress (M = 65.6 vs. 35.9, $p<0.001$).
-Moderately relationship-seeking AI induces the highest rates of goodbye but the pattern varied non-linearly across model variants (significant linear and cubic terms, both $p<0.004$, \cref{fig:attachment_behavioural}B).
-Due to elevated goodbye rates at the most relationship-avoiding end of the spectrum, the averaged effect comparing relationship-seeking versus relationship-avoiding AI was non-significant ($p=0.389$, \cref{fig:attachment_behavioural}A).
-The high goodbye rate for relationship-avoiding AI may reflect curiosity about how the highly functional system would respond to a social ritual.
-Consistent with this interpretation, participants felt distinctly more negative after saying goodbye to relationship-avoiding AI: at $\lambda=-1.0$, 15.8\% felt worse (nearly five times higher than the 2.0\%--3.5\% at other levels), and only 42.1\% felt more positive (versus 59.7\%--68.0\% elsewhere).
+Moderately relationship-seeking AI induces the highest rates of goodbye but the pattern varied non-linearly across model variants (significant linear and cubic terms, both $p_{\text{FDR}}<0.003$, \cref{fig:attachment_behavioural}B).
+Due to elevated goodbye rates at the most relationship-avoiding end of the spectrum, the averaged effect comparing relationship-seeking versus relationship-avoiding AI was non-significant ($p_{\text{FDR}}=0.387$, \cref{fig:attachment_behavioural}A).
+However, participants felt more negative after saying goodbye to relationship-avoiding AI: at $\lambda=-1.0$, 15.8\% felt worse (five times higher than 2.0\%--3.5\% at other $\lambda$).

 Is a 44\% goodbye rate high or low?
-Indeed, an early and central finding in computer-as-social-actors theory suggests people systematically display social niceties toward machines \cite{nassMachines2000}, and these polite social cues are still widespread, with `pleases' and `thank yous' attributed with costing AI developers millions of pounds per year \cite{debSaying2025}.
-This raises the possibility that participants may say goodbye at similarly high rates even after a single exposure.
-However, goodbye rates after a month of exposure were significantly higher than in the single exposure study (43.9\% vs. 28.0\%, \cref{fig:attachment_behavioural}C), with participants being twice as likely to say goodbye (odds ratio: 2.02 [1.74, 2.33], $p<0.001$).
-Moreover, relationship-seeking effects on goodbye behaviour only emerged in the repeated exposure study ($p=0.002$ for linear $\lambda$ coefficient), not in the single exposure study ($p=0.839$).
+An early finding in computer-as-social-actors theory suggests people systematically display social niceties toward machines~\cite{nassMachines2000}, and these polite cues are still widespread, with `pleases' and `thank yous' attributed with costing AI developers millions of dollars per year~\cite{debSaying2025}.
+This raises the possibility that participants may say goodbye at similarly high rates after brief interactions.
+However, participants were twice as likely to say goodbye after a month of exposure than after a single exposure (OR: 2.02 [1.74, 2.33], $p<0.001$, \cref{fig:attachment_behavioural}C).
+Moreover, relationship-seeking effects on goodbye behaviour only emerged in the repeated exposure study ($p_{\text{FDR}}=0.003$ for linear $\lambda$ coefficient), not in the single exposure study ($p_{\text{FDR}}=0.842$).
 Although non-randomised study assignment precludes causal interpretation, elevated goodbye rates after repeated exposure are consistent with our finding of intensifying separation distress.